hujhax/austin-improv-wiki/ComedySportz.md

 ## History
 The franchise had its first audition on 1/22/86 (Superbowl Sunday).
 Over their 28-year run, they put on over five thousand shows -- both in Austin and on tour around the world.

+In 2000, the Austin Audacities defeated the Chicago Jazz in a nail-biting finale to the ComedySportz National Tournament and were crowned the Champions of the Comedy League of America.

 ComedySportz participated in both [[The 40-Hour Improv Marathon]] and [[The 41-Hour Improv Marathon]].
-In 2000, The Austin Audacities defeated the Chicago Jazz in a nail-biting finale to the ComedySportz National Tournament and were crowned the Champions of the Comedy League of America.

 The Austin franchise closed up shop in 2012, but the San Antonio franchise continues to put on shows.